 THE LOSS OF SMELL AND TASTE (called Anosmia) (This can often appear in COVID-19).
-This is a known symptom of zinc deficiency.
+This is a long known symptom of zinc deficiency.
 Zinc also plays a role in immunity where neutrophils transport zinc to peripheral tissues for healing wounds or infections.
 Zinc helps unwind and duplicate strands of DNA, then zips them back up again. (https://conta.cc/3aRp7OE)

 DIABETES TYPE II (This can aggravate COVID-19).
 Zinc is also imperative for the production of insulin, which is crucial for controlling Diabetes Type II.
 Every insulin molecule contains 2 molecules of zinc at the center of the insulin molecule.
 Hence diabetics are at greater risk for serious outcomes with COVID-19.